couchbaselabs/docs-ng/content/query-language/language-reference.markdown

 This reference section describes the syntax and general semantics of N1QL.
 This includes all available commands, functions, expressions, conditionals and operators for the language.

+##Explain

+You can use this keyword before any N1QL statement and get information about how the statement operates.

+###Syntax

+    EXPLAIN statement

+###Compatibility

+Available in Couchbase Server X.X

+###Description

+The EXPLAIN statement can precede any N1QL statement.
+The statement will be evaluated and will return information about how the statement operates.
+The output from this statement is for analysis and troubleshooting queries only.

 ##Select

 You use the SELECT statement to extract data from Couchbase Server.
 The result of this command will be one or more objects.